What is Ontario’s Golden Years Doctrine?

 The Golden Years Doctrine is an important protection for elderly plaintiffs and their loved ones in Ontario personal injury lawsuits.
 It means that negligent defendants don’t get to shortchange those that they injure just because of advanced age.
 The law recognizes the unique additional harms caused by physical injuries to older Ontarians, and requires that they be compensated for those harms.

 Yet, recognition of the Golden Years Doctrine does not mean that defendants do not argue for decreased damages.
 The doctrine itself may be counterbalanced by other factors, as we explored above, and defendants rely on cases emphasizing those other factors to try to limit their liability.
-By working with the experienced personal injury lawyers of Preszler Law Firm in Ontario, you and your loved ones can help protect yourselves against such opportunistic arguments and ensure you receive everything the law entitles you to.
+By working with the experienced personal injury lawyers of Preszler Injury Lawyers in Ontario, you and your loved ones may be able to help protect yourselves against such opportunistic arguments and ensure you receive the damages you are rightfully owed.